Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 ### Testing Help

-If you wish to test new features, fixes, and changes use the [development campaign](https://app.roll20dev.net/join/39986/aOV4kg).
+If you wish to test new features, fixes, and changes use the [development campaign](https://app.roll20dev.net/join/40563/hYhXpA).
 Use the command !charsheet to create a new character sheet before each feature/bug to test in order to start with a clean character sheet.

 ### Feedback

 Report any problems, suggestions, or features by [creating an issue](https://github.com/kevinsearle/roll20-character-sheets/issues) on Github.

 ### Changelog

+#### 0.1.1

+* Removed target AC from attack calculation (1st Ed to Revised)
+* Attributes rearranged according to Revised Edition layout
+* Slight style tweaks

 #### 0.1.0